London Film School: Courses of studies

 The London Film School is built around a conservatoire model.
 Filmmaking is taught on stages and in workshops rather than in classrooms, and the courses are structured around practical work.
 The school has a full-time faculty and a varied group of regular visiting lecturers.

 The MA Filmmaking programme has no pre-specialisation.
 Over the two-year course, all students are provided with a full education in all the craft areas of filmmaking: directing, producing, editing, cinematography, sound, production design, and writing.
 Students work on at least one film every term, in different roles, and have the chance to crew on films made by students from other terms.
 Exercises include films shot in 16mm on location with no sound or only post-recorded sound and films shot on 35mm or digital in studio, on purposely designed and built sets.
 One term is dedicated to making a documentary.
 For their graduation films, students do not have limitations and are allowed to shoot on any format and at any length they can budget and schedule.
 Often, students make their graduation film in their home country, which means that LFS films have been made all over the world.
 All film exercises are provided with a production allowance included in the fees.
 With around 200 full-time students at any one time on the programme, it generates over 180 films a year.

 The one-year MA Screenwriting programme is centred on the development of a full-length feature script, with individual monitoring and guidance from industry mentors.
 Workshops on storytelling and film language, characterisation, scene writing, and more are based around practical writing exercises.
 Screenwriting students have the chance to collaborate with students on the filmmaking programme and experience the production side of filmmaking first hand.

 The MA International Film Business programme, run in conjunction with the University of Exeter, prepares students for careers in programming, exhibition and distribution.
 Over the one-year course, students participate in modules in international finance, world cinema and a trip to the Berlin Film Festival.

-The MA Filmmaking and MA Screenwriting programmes are validated by the University of Warwick, while the MA International Film Business is offered jointly with the University of Exeter.
-Next to the full-time MA courses, the London Film School offers a variety of short term workshops and professional development courses, as well as a PhD programme in Film by Practice in partnership with the University of Exeter.
+The MA Filmmaking and MA Screenwriting programmes are validated by the University of Warwick, while the MA Documentary Filmmaking is validated by the University of Exeter.
+MA International Film Business is offered jointly with University of Exeter, with site study split between Exeter and London.
+Next to the full-time MA courses, the London Film School offers a variety of short-term workshops and professional development courses, as well as a PhD programme in Film by Practice in partnership with the University of Exeter.